legendu-net/blog/misc/content/2013/10/git-tips/git-tips.markdown

 6. Generally speaking,
     it is not a good idea to puts things into the global Git ignoring file.

-7. not a good idea to track .gitignore ... this depends

 10. When you want to change a part of the code, and this change might also be applied to other branches,